. . . Rebooted. The first time I learned Spencerian script, I got caught up in client work. I put my pages away in a folder for later study.

 Why I Am Writing this Post

 As I worked today, I felt frustrated and stuck, and as if I’d never picked up a pen in my entire life.
 And so, while it’s still fresh, I thought I’d log today’s experience for you.
 We often forget the value in being a novice at something.
 We forget the journey and we don’t always get the gratification of overcoming new obstacles and making progress.
-And sometimes we get so comfortable at being good at one thing or another that we forget to have patience and compassion with and for someone who’s new.
+Sometimes we get so comfortable at being good at something that we forget to have patience and compassion with and for someone who’s new.

 What the Heck is “Spencerian”?

-Since the letters are so simple to form, the script lends itself to speed of writing, which means that the arm and hand have to be in such a position to be able to guide across the page rapidly.
+Since the letters are so simple to write, you can write this script pretty fast.
+This means that the arm and hand have to be able to guide across the page rapidly.
 Long story short, I am learning an entirely new way to hold the writing utensil.
 We traditionally hold a pen with the outer edge of the forearm, part of the wrist, the heel of the hand, and the last three fingers resting on the table.
-Like this, the fingers do most of the manipulation of the pen, making many pauses, the arm moving over as need be.
-The instructions I’m working with stress resting the large muscle in front of the elbow on the table, the wrist not touching the table at all, and the pen held overhand with only the nails of the third and fourth fingers grazing the surface of the paper as I work.
-Which equals Total Noviceville.

 As far as my attitude . . .
-I think that my work with this script will really help me with Copperplate script as well.
-One thing I remember from the worskshop I attended with Sir Paul Antonio was his emphasis on posture and hand position and how the hands and arms can become injured over time from strain.
-I wait tables as my day job and about 2 years ago changed the way I carry things so as to use the strength of my muscles rather than balancing items using my attachments.
-All because I began to have pain from the strain.
-The pain is now gone and I don’t want to lose my capacity for calligraphy and artwork for years to come.
-Putting in the work with this hand position feels good, for as frustrating as it’s been, the more crappy practices I put behind me, the stronger my muscle memory becomes and the fewer crappy practices I have to look forward too!
-Plus there;s all those little golden moments of accomplishment ahead.
+I think that my work with this script will really help me with Copperplate script as well (view different calligraphy scripts).
+One thing I remember from the workshop I attended with Paul Antonio was his emphasis on posture and hand position.
+He shared with us that the hands and arms can become injured over time from strain.
+I wait tables as my day job and about 2 years ago changed the way I carry things.
+Now, I use the strength of my muscles rather than balancing items and straining my attachments.
+I have less pain and I don’t want to lose my capacity for calligraphy and artwork for years to come.
+Putting in the work with this hand position feels good.
+As frustrating as it’s been, the more practices I put behind me, the stronger my muscle memory becomes.
+Plus, there’s all those little golden moments of accomplishment ahead.